Framework

 selection // Try selecting rows above!

-The required option determines the selection when no items are selected from the table.
-If it is true (default), the selection contains the full dataset.
-Otherwise, the selection is empty.
+The required option determines the selection when no items are selected from the table: if it is true (default), the selection contains the full dataset; otherwise, the selection is empty.
+The select option disables user selection of rows, hiding the checkboxes in the first column.

 The table input assumes that all values in a given column are the same type, and chooses a suitable formatter based on the first non-null value in each column.